Smartpanneer/Youtube-analysis/README.md

 ## Tools Used
 - Python (for data cleaning and analysis)
 - SQL (for querying and data exploration)
-- Tableau (for data visualization)
+- Power bi (for data visualization)

 ## Key Steps
 ### Data Cleaning